-We derive revenues from two primary sources: software and products, and services.
+We derive revenue from two primary sources: software and products, and services.
 Software and products revenue includes our software and integrated appliances that combine our software with hardware.
-Services include customer support (software updates and technical support), consulting, assessment and design services, installation services, customer education and Commvault software-as-a-service, which is branded as Metallic.
+Services include customer support (software updates and technical support), consulting, assessment and design services, installation services, customer education and as-a-service, which is branded as Metallic.

 We sell both perpetual and term-based licenses of our software.
 We refer to our term-based software licenses as subscription arrangements.
 We do not customize our software and installation services are not required.
 The software is delivered before related services are provided and is functional without professional services, updates and technical support.
-We have concluded that our software licenses (both perpetual and subscription) are functional intellectual property that is distinct as the user can benefit from the software on its own.
-Software revenue for both perpetual and subscription licenses is typically recognized when the software is delivered and/or made available for download as this is the point the user of the software can direct the use of, and obtain substantially all of the remaining benefits from the functional intellectual property.
+We have concluded that our software licenses (both perpetual and subscription) are functional intellectual property that is distinct, as the user can benefit from the software on its own.
+Software revenue for both perpetual and subscription licenses is typically recognized when the software is delivered and/or made available for download as this is the point the user of the software can direct the use of, and obtain substantially all of the remaining benefits from, the functional intellectual property.
 We do not recognize software revenue related to the renewal of subscription software licenses earlier than the beginning of the new subscription period.

-We also sell appliances that integrate our software with hardware and address a wide-range of business needs and use cases, ranging from support for remote or branch offices with limited IT staff up to large corporate data centers.
-Revenue related to appliances is recognized when control of the appliances passes to the customer; typically upon delivery.
-In the second half of fiscal 2021 we began transitioning to a software only model in which we typically sell software to a third party, which assembles an integrated appliance that is sold to end user customers.
-As a result, the revenue and costs associated with hardware have declined from recent fiscal years.
+We also offer appliances that integrate our software with hardware and address a wide-range of business needs and use cases, ranging from support for remote or branch offices with limited IT staff up to large corporate data centers.
+We typically offer appliances via a software only model in which we sell software to a third party, which assembles an integrated appliance that is sold to end user customers.
+As a result, the revenue and costs associated with hardware are usually not included in our financial statements.

-Services revenue includes revenue from customer support and other professional services.
-Customer support includes software updates on a when-and-if-available basis, telephone support, integrated web-based support and bug fixes or patches.
+Services revenue includes revenue from customer support, as-a-service, and other professional services.
+Customer support includes software updates on a when-and-if-available basis, telephone support, integrated webbased support and bug fixes or patches.
 We sell our customer support contracts as a percentage of net software purchases the support is related to.
 Customer support revenue is recognized ratably over the term of the customer support agreement, which is typically one year on our perpetual licenses.
 The term of our subscription arrangements is typically three years, but can range between one and five years.